rjvitorino/ckan-vagrant/README.md

 	logout
 	```

-Replacing `<your_username>` with the username you chose when creating the account, of course.

 ---

 ### Issues/Troubleshooting

 Feel free to contact me or create a new issue on this repository.
 I'll do my best to try and help!